cyeunghl/clarenceyeung.github.io/README.md

 A single-page portfolio presented like a minimalist recipe card.
-The layout highlights Clarence's links as "ingredients", a narrative blurb as the "instructions", an interactive Strava globe, and a scroll-driven DNA helix — all powered directly inside `index.html` with Three.js.
+The layout highlights Clarence's links as "ingredients", a narrative blurb as the "instructions", an interactive Strava globe, and a scroll-driven DNA helix — all composed with semantic HTML/CSS and a compact Three.js module inside `index.html`.

 ## Getting Started

 1. Clone the repository.
-2. Serve the site locally with any static file server.
+2. Install any static file server (or use Python/Node's built-ins) and serve the site locally.
 Examples:
    ```bash
    npx serve .
    ```
    or open `index.html` directly in a modern browser.
-3. Replace placeholder assets inside `assets/` such as `profile-placeholder.svg` and `cv.pdf` with personal files.
+3. Replace placeholder assets inside `assets/` such as `profile-placeholder.svg`, `activities.json`, and `cv.pdf` with personal files or data.

 ## Editing the Recipe Layout

-The entire layout, styles, and scripts are contained inside `index.html` for easy tweaking:
+Core markup lives in `index.html`, with typography, layout, and tokens defined in `style.css`:

 - Update the hero content, tagline, and recipe-style notes at the top of the file.
 - Adjust the left-hand "About" block links or blurb to suit your current focus.
 - Refresh the "Ingredients" list to mirror current projects, interests, or skills.
 - Replace the instructions text with a personal biography or project summary.
-- Adjust colors and typography by editing the `:root` variables inside the inline `<style>` block.
+- Adjust colors and typography by editing the `:root` variables inside `style.css`.

 ## Strava Activity Globe

-A `three-globe` powered scene renders a dark, rotating Earth with glowing activity dots sourced from `assets/mock-strava.json` (now populated with multiple mock locales).
-Swap this file with real activity data or hook it into the provided proxy scaffold when ready to authenticate against Strava.
+A custom Three.js globe renders inside the left column with OrbitControls enabled for rotation and zoom.
+Activity markers are sourced from `assets/activities.json`, which ships with mock global rides.
+Swap this file with Strava-derived JSON (or wire it into the proxy scaffold in [`cloud/`](cloud/)) to surface live data.
+Hovering markers reveals their label; clicking triggers the `onMarkerClick` stub inside `index.html`.

 Supporting documentation for a Strava OAuth proxy remains in [`cloud/`](cloud/) for future backend integration.